 What is : (So we know you are human.)

 Please supply the correct answer.

-Dr. Modi is an Assistant Professor at the University Of Cincinnati College Of Medicine and the Division of Behavioral Medicine and Clinical Psychology (Center for the Promotion of Treatment Adherence and Self-Management) at Cincinnati Children's Hospital Medical Center.
+Dr. Modi is an assistant professor for the Division of Behavioral Medicine and Clinical Psychology (Center for the Promotion of Treatment Adherence and Self-Management) at Cincinnati Children's Hospital Medical Center within the University Of Cincinnati College Of Medicine.
 Her research lab focuses on adherence to pediatric medical regimens, including the measurement of adherence, identifying barriers to effective disease management, and developing innovative interventions to improve adherence.
 In addition to adherence, Dr. Modi has a strong interest in developing and validating patient-reported outcomes, including health-related quality of life measures.

 Shannon OllierDemi BruckTerri Pelley